eliotn/p1xt-guide-implementation/thingsILearned.md

+## 9/4/2017
+- Gradients can have keywords to point to a corner or direction as the first argument, such as 'to top'.
+- When using multiple backgrounds, they are applied from last to first in the list.
+- for background-size, cover / contain is equivelent to 100% auto, but flipped based on image length >= width
+- ordered lists have a start number and reverse attribute.
+List elements start from the value attribute.
+- Lists are often used to do button work.
+You can make them inline-block.
+- Image resizing through css overrides any html attributes.
+Best to use css to resize images.

 ## 9/3/2017
 - float properties on inline elements are a bad idea, since float removes the element from the normal flow and changes it back to block.